MichaelEGA/DFSpriteLoader/README.md

 **How to use:**
 1) Place the files in your asset folder, either using the Unity Package or manually.
 (Note: the 'SetUpDFSprite' script must be at this location in your project 'Assets/Editor/SetUpDFSprite.cs', the other scripts can go wherever you want.)
-2) Import the PNG sprites that you made with the DarkForces Character Creator (Note: Make sure they're 'Texture Type' is set to 'Sprite(2D & UI)' in the inspector).
+2) Import the PNG sprites that you made with the DarkForces Character Creator (Note: Make sure their 'Texture Type' is set to 'Sprite(2D & UI)' in the inspector).
 3) Go to Tools -> Set Up DF Sprite
 4) Select your sprite folder with the sprites
 5) Select your folder for output (the folder needs to already exist!)